Image

 Troubled Gwen doesn’t fit in at boarding school but everything changes when she encounters a mysterious ghost who reveals a family secret.
 Gwen is bottom of the class, useless at games and doesn’t get along with her classmates, but in 1980s Ireland, nobody has heard of neurodivergence - especially in girls!

+Megan represented Ireland on the European Day of Authors in 2024 and was an awardee on the Evolution Programme 2022/23 with the Irish Writers Centre.
 In 2022 and 2024 Megan received Agility Awards from the Arts Council in Ireland and her local arts office (Fingal County Council) funded her writing in 2019, 2021, 2022, 2023 & 2024.

 Megan’s short stories have been shortlisted and come runner up in the following national short story competitions: the RTE Guide/Penguin Ireland, Listowel Writers’ Week Originals, From the Well Short Story Competition (run by the Cork County Council Arts Office), Ireland's Own Magazine, and Writing.ie/ Anam Cara Flash Fiction.

-Megan as a Facilitator
+Megan as a Teacher & Speaker

-Megan loves to inspire young people and adults with their creativity.
-She has facilitated workshops at the National Children's Literary Festival in Listowel, the Magic of Stories Festival with Fingal County Council, Rathgar Children's Book Festival and the Children's Books Festival in Irish Libraries
+Megan has facilitated writing workshops at the National Children's Literary Festival in Listowel, the Magic of Stories Festival with Fingal County Council, Rathgar Children's Book Festival and the Children's Books Festival in Irish Libraries She is a member of Poetry Ireland's Writers in Schools Scheme and has facilitated a Writing For Children course on behalf of the Irish Writers Centre.